+A.2.
 Underwriting Performance

-A.2.
-The following statements summarise STL's income and expenditure in aggregate, in the UK and in Australia for the year ending 31 December 2018.
+The following statements summarise STL's income and expenditure in aggregate, in the UK and in Australia for the year ending 31 December 2019.
 Figures are in £'000s.

-Aggregate 2018
+Aggregate 2019 2018

-Insurance premiums 19,069
+Insurance premiums 20,715 19,069

-Reinsurance premiums (2,223)
+Reinsurance premiums -2,637 -2,223

-Other income 48
+Other income 35 48

-Total income 16,894
+Total income 18,112 16,894

-Claims 3,021
+Claims 6,415 3,021

-Expenses 11,111
+Expenses 12,072 11,111

-Taxation 251
+Taxation -158 251

-Total expenditure 14,383
+Total expenditure 18,330 14,383

-Underwriting profits 2,511
+Underwriting profits -217 2,511

-Gross premiums fell by 4% compared to the prior year primarily due to a large single policy written in the Bahamas during 2017.
+Gross premiums rose 8.6% compared to the prior year primarily due to organic growth in the UK and Australia.
 Although the market remains competitive, the need for title indemnity insurance continues as the lending industry realise the benefits that title insurance can bring to the market in terms of increased speed, efficiency and productivity to real estate transactions.
-Claims expense reduced year over year primarily due to an increase in reserves in 2017.
-The 2017 increase was for prior periods and brought the reserves to an appropriate level supported by the actuarial assessment.
+Claims costs have increased due to the growth of the book year on year, increased claims on prior years, and therefore subsequent reserve strengthening.
+The increase in claims in prior years has been addressed through policy wordings and rate actions.

+A.3.
 Investment Performance

-A.3.
-The following statements summarise STL's investment performance for the year ended 31 December 2018 for the following asset classes: total, property, fixed interest and cash deposits.
+The following statements summarise STL's investment performance for the year ended 31 December 2019 for the following asset classes: total, property, fixed interest and cash deposits.
 Figures are in £'000s.

-Total 2018
+Total 2019

-Investment income 476
+Investment income 439

-Realised gains/losses (6)
+Realised gains/losses 0

-Unrealised gains/losses (33)
+Unrealised gains/losses 112

-Total investment return 437
+Total investment return 552

-Investment expenses 42
+Investment expenses 60

-The investment portfolio remained relatively stable during 2018 considering the uncertainties of Brexit.
+The investment portfolio remained relatively stable during 2019 considering the uncertainties of Brexit.
 Charles Stanley has been the company's investment manager for several years and has performed well, within the constraints of the conservative Investment Policy to which STL adheres.

+A.4.
 Performance of Other Activities

-A.4.
-There were no other material income and expenses incurred over the year ended 31 December 2018.
+There were no other material income and expenses incurred over the year ended 31 December 2019.

+A.5.
 Any Other Information

-A.5.
 None.